doublebyte1/keynotes/foss4guk/PITCHME.md

 *The thin piece of software that decouples the OS from the physical bare-metal, and allows us to hedge physical hardware.*
 <p style="text-align:right;">IBM, 1967</p>

+- Take an image of an entire virtual host and launch a new virtual instance from it. |

 <!--
 - Run an OS on top of another OS.
 - Shared hardware resources.
 - More efficient use of resources.
+- Take an image of an entire virtual host and launching a new virtual instance from it.
 -->

 ---
 ## Hypervisor Based Virtualization

-- Take an image of an entire virtual host and launching a new virtual instance from it.

 <!--